-The U.S. made efforts to promote and facilitate cooperation to ensure the effective prosecution of those engaged in human trafficking, particularly through its CPC Partnership programs with the Philippines, Ghana, and Peru, which promote efforts to prosecute child traffickers.
+The US made efforts to promote and facilitate cooperation to help ensure the effective prosecution of those engaged in human trafficking, particularly through their CPC Partnership programs with the Philippines, Ghana, and Peru, which promote efforts to prosecute child traffickers.
+However, a lack of domestic action means that the United States has only partially complied with its commitment.